EnMod/obsidian-so3-dictionary/README.md

 ## Disclaimer

 I DO NOT OWN STAR OCEAN: TILL THE END OF TIME OR RELATED INTELLECTUAL PROPERTY/TRADEMARKS.
-Any applicable ownership rights/copyrights belong to the game's publisher Square Enix and/or its developer triAce, or any other unmentioned owners.
+Any applicable ownership rights/copyrights belong to the game's publisher Square Enix and/or its developer triAce, or any other unmentioned copyright/trademark owners.

-This project is purely a labor of passion for the game, is NOT FOR PROFIT, and is intended for NON-COMMERCIAL USE.
+This project is purely a labor of passion for the game, is NOT FOR PROFIT, and is intended for NON-COMMERCIAL, PERSONAL, PRIVATE USE.

 ## Credits